ToomasMolder/X-road-scripts/monitor/docs/corrector_module.md

 ## TODO

-Corrector has limit in settings `CORRECTOR_DOCUMENTS_LIMIT = 11000` to ensure RAM and CPU is not overloaded during calculations.
+Corrector has current limit in settings `CORRECTOR_DOCUMENTS_LIMIT = 11000` within one run to ensure RAM and CPU is not overloaded during calculations.
-At same time, we have to ensure, all collected documents are processed within given timeframe.
-Please refer to the [System Architecture](system_architecture.md) and [Collector](collector_module.md) documentation.
+At same time, we have to ensure, that all collected documents are processed within given timeframe (please refer to the [System Architecture](system_architecture.md) and [Collector](collector_module.md) documentation for more background).
-To prevent many parallel processes and avoid system locking, it is suggested to implement some locking mechanism or configure as a service.
+To prevent many parallel processes and avoid system locking, it is suggested to implement some locking mechanism or configure corrector as a service.

 ## Monitoring and Status